suffolklibraries/sljekyll/about/jobs/_posts/2019-06-27-stock-assistant.md

 If you are interested, please send a CV and supporting statement outlining what you could bring to this position and Suffolk Libraries to: **recruitment@suffolklibraries.co.uk**

 The closing date for applications is **Friday 12 July 2019**.
 Interviews will be held on **Wednesday 24 July 2019**.

+If you are invited to an interview, you will need to bring along some [documents to verify your identity](/about/jobs/verification-of-identity/).